Einstein solvmanifolds as submanifolds of symmetric spaces

 Lying at the intersection of Ado's theorem and the Nash embedding theorem, we consider the problem of finding faithful representations of Lie groups which are simultaneously isometric embeddings.
 Such special maps are found for a certain class of solvable Lie groups which includes all Einstein and Ricci soliton solvmanifolds, as well as all Riemannian 2-step nilpotent Lie groups.
 As a consequence, we extend work of Tamaru by showing that all Einstein solvmanifolds can be realized as submanifolds (in the submanifold geometry) of a symmetric space.

-Recently, Tamaru \cite{Tamaru:ParabolicSubgroupsOfSemisimpleLieGroupsAndEinsteinSolvmanifolds} constructed a collection of explicit examples of Einstein solvmanifolds which arise as submanifolds of symmetric spaces; here by submanifold we mean with the submanifold geometry.
-There a finite number of examples are produced, for each symmetric space of non-compact type; these examples are also interesting in that they are not totally geodesic.
+Recently, Tamaru \cite{Tamaru:ParabolicSubgroupsOfSemisimpleLieGroupsAndEinsteinSolvmanifolds} constructed a collection of explicit examples of Einstein solvmanifolds which are isometrically embedded into symmetric space.
+There, for each symmetric space of non-compact type, a finite number of examples are produced; these examples are also interesting in that they are not totally geodesic.
 Naturally, it raises the question of whether or not all Einstein solvmanifolds arise this way.

 \begin{question*} Does every Einstein solvmanifold arise as a submanifold of a symmetric space? \end{question*}